awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-setAttribute.md

 aws-cloudhsm> setAttribute 14 261 0
 *************************CAUTION********************************
 This is a CRITICAL operation, should be done on all nodes in the cluster.
-Cav server does NOT synchronize these changes with the nodes on which this operation is not executed or failed, please ensure this operation is executed on all nodes in the cluster.
+AWS does NOT synchronize these changes automatically with the nodes on which this operation is not executed or failed, please ensure this operation is executed on all nodes in the cluster.
 ****************************************************************